YoushanZhang/Dog-Hip-Norberg-Angle-Measurement-Software/README.md

 This software aims to analyze the Norberg Angle of dog hip images and is developed based on MATLAB 2022a.

-Pleas unzip the Demo.zip and install the "Dog_hip_analysis" in the "Dog_hip_software" folder.
+Please unzip the Demo.zip and install the "Dog_hip_analysis" in the "Dog_hip_software" folder.

 To run the software, you need to: